MUDDUKRISHNAY/2_STAGE_FLASH_ADC/README.md

 In DAC (c2c DAC) I used:
 - Switch
+# Pre Layout Design and simulation
+- In this part we work on design and getting proper output

 # OPAMP
 I used OPAMP which is  in the repository , named OPAMP
 - [OPAMP](https://github.com/MUDDUKRISHNAY/OPAMP.git)